alexgleith/sinergise-element84-sentinel-2-qa/README.md

 ## Brief QA Findings

+Scenes with known issues are listed in the file [data/sinergise-qa-output.json](data/sinergise-qa-output.json).

 ### 5 scenes with no tileDataGeometry

+These are scenes that are missing the field `tileDataGeometry` in the `tileInfo.json` document.

 * `tiles/39/P/WL/2017/10/29/0` - 5% valid data.
 Scene looks fine.
 * `tiles/39/P/WN/2019/11/18/0` - 5% valid data.
 Nearly all cloud.